Officers, N.C.O.s and Men of the 1st Battalion, Buried in Cologne Southern Cemetery

 In 1922-23 it was decided that the graves of Commonwealth servicemen who had died all over Germany should be brought together into four permanent cemeteries.
 Cologne Southern was one of those chosen and in the following four years, about 1,500 graves were brought into the cemetery from 183 burial grounds in Hanover, Hesse, the Rhine and Westphalia.

-The Cemetery contains 3 soldiers of the Cheshire Regiment, who were taken prisoner during the Battalion’s actions during 1914 and subsequently died whilst prisoners of war.
+The Cemetery contains 3 soldiers of the Cheshire Regiment, who were taken prisoner during the Battalion’s actions during 1914.
 The three men buried here all fought at Audregnies and were taken prisoner on 24 August 1914.
 They subsequently died whilst prisoners of War.

 Use the links below to read a little more about each man and see where he is buried.